PauFusco/Music-Minigame/README.md

 Space: Shoot
 F1: God Mode (no damage + hitboxes are shown)

 We don't recommend to spam shoot button.
 Game explodes.
 Do it at your own risk.
-(It adds to the difficulty)
+(It adds to the difficulty).